 Top 10 highlights of China

-When it comes to visiting China, there’s so much to see and do that it can be overwhelming, so we’re here to help with our top 10 highlights of China so that you can plan your perfect oriental escape today.
+When it comes to planning a holiday in China, there’s so much to see and do that it can be overwhelming.
+From rickshaw tours around the streets of Beijing to cycling on the Old City Wall of Xi’an, there is never a dull moment in this diverse country.
+So we’re here to help with our top 10 highlights of China, so that you can plan your perfect oriental escape today.

 1. The Great Wall of China